 Communities and Sanctuary Seekers Together (CAST) is a Southend-based community group, committed to bring an end to destitution amongst asylum seekers, refugees, and migrants with no recourse to public funding (NRPF) living in Southend.

-Locally, in Dover, Samphire runs a community engagement project working with migrant and British communities to improve social cohesion, and better inclusion of migrants into Dover and surrounding areas of Kent
+Locally, in Dover, Samphire runs a community engagement project working with migrant and British communities to improve social cohesion, and better inclusion of migrants into Dover and surrounding areas of Kent.

-The Refugee Survival Trust provides refugees and people seeking asylum with practical support when it is most needed.
+The Refugee Survival Trust Scotland provides refugees and people seeking asylum with practical support when it is most needed.
 The Refugee Survival Trust seeks to build connections between people and use what they learn to campaign for change.
-To find out more please visit the webiste

 Slough Refugee Support – SRS – is a registered charity focused exclusively on the needs of refugees and asylum seekers.
 SRS has built up a deep stock of experience of working with refugees and helping them with the many obstacles they face in their efforts to settle, contribute and thrive in the UK.

 Open Door is a drop-in service for refugees and asylum seekers at the East Oxford Community Centre.
 They offer advice, information, support, recreational activities and a free lunch.
 They provide a welcoming environment for people to meet, make connections, chat to volunteers and friends, gain training and participate in the preparation of a hot lunch (with halal and vegetarian options).